Teacher and Administrator Cover Letters Are Critical to Job Search Success

 - Quotes or testimonials

 Communicating Top Accomplishments is a Critical Cover Letter Writing Tips for Teachers

-When digging up your best accomplishments to highlight in your letter of intent, make sure they are relevant, impressive, and well-explained.
+When coming up with your biggest accomplishments to include in your cover letter, ensure they are relevant to the position, include qualitative or quantitative data, and are fully explained.
 You wouldn't include tons of accomplishments, maybe just the top one or two.
 There is lots of room in the resume for more achievements.

 Including Quotes and Testimonials in Your Teaching Cover Letter

-When creating your cover letter, you will want it to match your resume:
+You want your cover letter to match your resume:

-- Same font face and size for the text in the body of both documents
+- Use the same font style and size in the text of both documents.

 Need some writing help making a stellar teaching application letter, cover letter, resume, or CV curriculum vitae?
 Take the time to review and order one of our resume packages or individual services.